ChainlinkResources/docs/source/includes/goldmine/_transactions.md

     "description": null
 }
 ```

-> If the broadcast transaction represents a contract deployment, a contract will be created implicitly after deployment is confirmed with the Network.
+> If the broadcast transaction represents a contract deployment, a `Contract` will be created implicitly after deployment is confirmed with the Network.
 The following example represents a Contract creation with provided params specific to the Ethereum network.

 ```shell
 curl -i \